 Shenandoah is a little more reserved than her enclosure mate Saber, often preferring to watch things from a distance.
 She is, however, showing the resident vultures that she is not a tiger to be messed with.
 Shenandoah enjoys finding a patch of sun and soaking up the rays on cool days.

 Born October 12, 2001

 How Shenandoah Came to the Sanctuary

-Shenandoah came to Carolina Tiger Rescue with her enclosure mate Saber and 14 other animals from a facility out in west.
-This facility was closed down due when the owner fell ill.
+Shenandoah came to Carolina Tiger Rescue with her enclosure mate Saber and 14 other animals from a facility out west.
+This facility was closed down when the owner fell ill.
 Carolina Tiger Rescue worked with several other sanctuaries from around the country to find homes for over 100 animals.

 Shenandoah is very reserved and much more laid back than her enclosure mate Saber.
-Shenandoah prefers to to view the action from afar and cannot easily be coaxed up to the fence for a visit, unless of course it is time for her meal.
+Shenandoah prefers to view the action from afar and cannot easily be coaxed up to the fence for a visit, unless of course it is time for her meal.
 Shenandoah has proved a very worthy opponent of the vultures and does her best to keep them out of her enclosure.
 When she's not napping she can often be found chasing the pesky birds.

-Shenandoah and her enclosure mate Saber live in Pine Forest. they are next to Mona and Moki Tigers.
+Shenandoah and her enclosure mate Saber live in Pine Forest.
+They are next to Mona and Moki Tigers.

 Teeth Filing and Declawing